tikv/website/content/docs/5.1/deploy/operate/upgrade.md

 + After the upgrade, you want to use v5.0's default parameter values for the unmodified configuration items.
 {{< /info >}}

-1. Enter the `vi` editing mode to edit the topology file:
+1. Edit the topology file:

     ```bash
     tiup cluster edit-config <cluster-name>